pisa-engine/pisa/test/docker/tutorial/instructions.md

     cat /data/tiny.jsonl | jq

-Each document has a title and content, which is all we will need to build and index.
+Each document has a title and content, which is all we will need to build an index.
 We can now pipe it to the `pisa` tool with the appropriate parameters.

     pisa index stdin --format jsonl -o /workdir/toy < /data/tiny.jsonl